shabtronic/SNES-Profiler/README.md

 This uses window 2 to draw the bars at X positions 8 thru to 12 using the REG_COLDATA register.
 ProfileColour() just sets the REG_COLDATA to whatever you like and that reflects on screen at the current scanline.

-The VBlank profiler - works by getting the current scanline using the ReadVCounter() after the WaitForVBlank() function.
-And thus you can calculate how many scanlines any VBlank code has taken.
+The VBlank profiler - works by getting the current scanline using the ReadVCounter() in the StartProfiler() function after the WaitForVBlank() function.
+And thus you can calculate how many scanlines any VBlank code between WaitForVBlank() and StartProfiler()  has taken.
 Window2 is then used to draw a yellow profile bar at ypos 220 to 224, with the width representing how much code time was used in VBlank.
+This always shows the previous frames VBlank code time.

 All of this relies on three things: